Pickleball Gear

 Paddle size/shape

-Meanwhile, elongated paddles are longer than 16" and thinner than 8".
-They tend to play with more power, spin, and reach, but they will have less control.
+Elongated paddles are usually 16.5 inches long and 7.5 inches wide.
+They tend to play with more power and reach, but less control.
 This can make them a challenge to some intermediates.

 Hybrid paddles fall in between the two.
 They aim to find the balance between reach and control.
 Hybrid paddles can be great for intermediates.